ropensci/ruODK/README.md

 `ruODK` was developed, and is maintained, by Florian Mayer for the Western Australian [Department of Biodiversity, Conservation and Attractions (DBCA)](https://www.dbca.wa.gov.au/).
-The development was funded both by DBCA core funding and Offset funding through the [North West Shelf Flatback Turtle Conservation Program](https://flatbacks.dbca.wa.gov.au/).
+The development was funded both by DBCA core funding and external funds from the [North West Shelf Flatback Turtle Conservation Program](https://flatbacks.dbca.wa.gov.au/).

 To cite package `ruODK` in publications use: